We're now live! Signup now

 Add the library

-We’ll use Passlock’s SvelteKit passkey library for passkey registration and authentication:
+We’ll use Passlock’s SvelteKit library for passkey registration and authentication:

 pnpm add -D @passlock/sveltekit